 You’re finally going on vacation!

-And maybe you’re wondering – what’s the dress code at all-inclusive resorts – after all, we haven’t traveled in quite some time.
+And maybe you’re wondering – what’s the dress code at all-inclusive resorts?
+And why do they have dress codes?

 Fitness, Water Sports, and Other Activities (Oh, my!)

 After a long day and night of unlimited food and drink, you might be wanting to check out the plethora of activities that the resort has to offer to get you moving!

 While there are typically no dress codes required for anything other than indoor dining or clubbing, you’ll want to pack accordingly with nice leggings, or sporty shorts, and athletic-style swimwear for physical activities.Check PricesWater shoes or Teva-style sandals that can go in the ocean are a good option to throw in your suitcase as well.

 Every property has an abundance of tours, excursions and off-property activities, and while many of the water activities (think snorkeling tours or swimming with dolphins) will only require a bathing suit and suitable footwear (such as the afore-mentioned water shoes), there are many additional off-site tours that will require a little something more!